A Licensing Metaphor

-The KCS Publisher is authorized to set the article visibility to External or publish content to an external audience, typically on the web, as well as to modify externally-facing content.
+The KCS Publisher is authorized to set the article audience to External or publish content to an external audience, typically on the web, as well as to modify externally-facing content.
 In KCS environments, "publish" means making the KCS article visible to partners or customers.
 Compared to a KCS Contributor, the KCS Publisher takes a more global, outward view of the audience and the content.
 The KCS Publisher knows the technical implications of the knowledge being published, has an understanding of what material is priority information, and has an understanding of copyright and trademark policies enforced by his organization.
 The KCS Publisher is also responsible for understanding the external audience and publishing requirements outlined in the content standard.
 Because External KCS articles may be linked from other websites and may be visible to a large audience, the KCS Publisher must exercise good judgment about modifying External articles.

 In determining readiness to move to the KCS Publisher level, consider that the KCS Publisher should receive consistently high scores on the KCS Article Quality Index and follow the KCS workflow (measured by the Process Integration Index), and have consistently positive feedback on and high reuse of article content.
 They should reliably focus on the success of the team and the customer over individual success.

 The KCS Publisher may flag External content for archival or deletion, but because removing externally-facing content from the web is an activity with difficult-to-assess implications, typically the KCS Publisher can't personally archive or delete.